 Your landing pages will probably use what we call fat-head keywords.
 These are short, broad terms like ‘engineering degree’ and ‘midwifery course’.
 Blog posts, however, should be optimised for long-tail keywords, which are longer, more specific phrases.
-These could include ‘why choose engineering’ or ‘mental health at university’.
+These could include ‘why choose to engineer’ or ‘mental health at colleges.

 If your course name isn’t commonly known – like ‘Ancient, Classical and Medieval Studies’ – you can still optimise the page for the more common term.
 In this case, including ‘history’ in titles, body text and image alt text will be a great help.
 You should also use any unique selling points you have, like online classes, distance learning and part-time courses.